0xnobody/0xnobody.github.io/_posts/2020-05-20-devirtualization-intro.md

 Well, how does this impact analysis, you ask?
 Well, since you're reading this article, you must already know ;) But to name a few:
 - The original instructions are lost, forever.
-Only the behaviour is retained, in a propreitary, usually randomized architecture.
+Only the behaviour is retained, in a proprietary, usually randomized architecture.
 For example, even after full devirtualization, we can't for 100% say that the original register used for the push is `rcx`.
 - The VM's architecture can differ significantly from the original.
 For example, a single VM instruction could push 3 registers, exchange 2 registers, and write to one register.
 All in a *single* virtual instruction!
 - Other obfuscation techniques (such as mutation) can now be applied on both the host level (real x86 instructions executing on the PC) and on the guest level (the virtual instructions represented by the handlers).
 - Control flow is in most cases highly obscured.
 Often conditional jumps are manually emulated.
 This makes tracking basic blocks difficult.